Exploring Medieval Literature

 -good -B: A Discusses ideas adeptlyDisplays knowledge of the subject in question; the answer is relevant.Shows analytical and clear thought.Gives evidence of relevant reading.Most of the arguments about a specific field are well-aired.Plans of well-balanced and full answers, despite some gaps.Shows accuracy in expression with mastery over language.A few minor errors here and thereSigns of creative thought deserve a higher position within the class.In creative work: shows signs of originality, having understood the requirements of the medium.C: A 2(ii) candidate's work will show many of the following qualities:Discusses ideas, but without much confidenceMakes reference to the subject in question, but some important matters not mentionedFairly clear thought on most occasions, and the arguments relevant on the whole.
 Evidence of having read some works associated with the field in question.Evidence of planning in the answers, but a lack of coherence at times.Quite accurate expression, though the points may sometimes be presented clumsilySigns of conscientious work deserve a higher position within the class.In creative work: not having quite mastered the requirements of the medium.A few flashes of originality here and there.A respectable effort but not showing any unusual talent.Undisciplined and unsure at times.

-- The ability to engage in sophisticated argument and analysis of the literature of the period
+- Engage in sophisticated argument and analysis of the literature of the period

-- The ability to identify and discuss distinctive features of particular texts and to make connections
+- Identify and discuss distinctive features of particular texts and to make connections between them

-- The ability to make informed and appropriate critical analysis of the selected texts
+- Make informed and appropriate critical analysis of the selected texts

 Essay on the Old English part of the module, where texts are taught in translation